Osyna/QML/README.md

 - **Hotspot**: Questions where respondents interact with an image.
 - **Drag-and-Drop**: Interactive questions involving dragging items to match or sort.

+### Checking (check)
+Checking is a specific parameter for Free-Text Question, because sometimes it's kind of diffcult to check all the answers of ours students / Customers.
+We can use AI to be sure the answer of the student have the same meaning (it will result in a score in percentage )
+-
+- PROMPT INFO

 # Objects & Parameters